Intransitivity

 Case denotes unmarked similarity or difference, dative for the former, ablative for the latter.

-Nimalu kuquliruxita runihi.
+Nimalu kuquliruxita runi.

-nimalu ku-quliru-xita runihi.
+nimalu ku-quliru-xita runi.

 bear dat-family-one similar.